ansleybrown1337/Intro-to-coding-in-R/README.md

    - Intro to R manual < Comprehensive version
    - Intro to R manual < Short version by Troy Brauer
    - Google's R Style Guide
-   - PDF of intro lecture to R created by Ann Hess
+   - PDF of intro lecture to R created by Ann Hess, Colorado State University, Assistant Professor

  Created by A.J.
 Brown
  17 Feb 2022